oedotme/render/readme.md

 # Render

-Opinionated React template setup with modern tooling, [here some recommendations](#recommendations) if needed.
+Opinionated React template setup with modern tooling, here some [recommendations](#recommendations) if needed

 ## Stack